TransitionaResourceMonetarySystem-TRMS/executiveSummary/README.md

 The governance token will be widely airdropped to EOS accounts and TRMS Dapp developers as their observed concern for similar ideals makes them perfect candidates.
 EOS snapshot account holders with accounts of 100 EOS tokens or more that are NOT Exchanges will get TRMS tokens in a 1:1 manner, such that the amount given will equal 70% of the Distribution.
 The remaining 30% shall be divided in two parts, 20% will be given to developers of Dapps (aka the platform) and their support networks and finally 10% shall stay with the original designer (M. Traver) until he feels confident in ongoing performance of the DAE and sells off his influence (TRMS Tokens).
 Governance tokens will have voting rights on issues of VARIABLES in the Dapps’ systems (DAE).

 	MRT Token (“$mart Coin”)
-The currency of the DAE for the TRMS is the $MRT (eg. $100MRT = “100 Smarts”) and is used for all purposes of commerce.
+The currency of the DAE for the TRMS is the $MRT (eg. $100MRT = “100 Smarts”) and is used for all purposes of commerce in this physical economy.
 The value is fixed to a ratio of recyclable commodity values including gold and silver.
 The monetary supply is set by the 3 forms of currency creation explained below.
 Some require the BURNING of the token when repaid at the end of the contract.

 1. Anyone in possession of goods with recyclable content (who will recycle it at the end of its life-cycle) may go to a qualified “Recycle Center” and have an RFID tracker (VEN style [initial partnership?]) installed and a certification of the recyclable content value less the cost of recycling of the good given and paid out in new $MRT coin in said value .